Fish and Fisheries

 Carrying Capacity and Mortality of Chinook

-Washington Sea Grant’s NOAA Fisheries Fellow explores the importance of mechanisms underlying mortality, growth, and maturation of Columbia River spring Chinook salmon.
+Washington Sea Grant’s NOAA Fisheries Fellow explored the importance of mechanisms underlying mortality, growth, and maturation of Columbia River spring Chinook salmon.

 Thorson, James, Principal Investigator

-Washington Sea Grant’s NOAA Fisheries Fellow spearheads development of a simulation model and sampling design, using newly developed underwater devices, to measure the abundance and improve the management of Pacific rockfishes.
+Washington Sea Grant’s NOAA Fisheries Fellow spearheaded the development of a simulation model and sampling design, using newly developed underwater devices, to measure the abundance and improve the management of Pacific rockfishes.

 Stawitz, Christine, Principal Investigator